-See the tutorials linked below for detailed instructions:
+See these tutorials for detailed instructions:

 Use the following third-party Code42 integrations to detect file exfiltration.

 Splunk Phantom is a security orchestration, automation, and response (SOAR) solution.
-Use the the Code42 app for Splunk Phantom to add Code42-specific actions to your Splunk Phantom environment, including running file queries with Forensic File Search.
+Use the the Code42 app for Splunk Phantom to add Code42-specific actions to your Splunk Phantom environment, including running file queries with Forensic Search.

 See Code42 app for Splunk Phantom for more information.